 Take a quick look at the pros and cons to see if a cheap NBN plan is right for you.

-|NBN plans can be had for as little as $30 a month||Data allowances are generally very small, around 50GB per month|
+|NBN plans are available for as little as $30 a month.||Data allowances are generally very small, around 50GB per month.|

-|Tier 1 is the cheapest and will be adequate for light internet users||You may feel disgruntled about having to pay more for similar speeds as you already experience|
+|NBN 12 is likely the cheapest, but will mostly be adequate for light internet users only.||You may pay more for similar speeds that you already experience on non-NBN connections.|

-|There are lots of service providers to choose from||Beware set-up fees.
-Can often be better value to choose a more expensive plan with lower fees|
+|There are lots of service providers to choose from.||Beware set-up fees.
+It can often be better value to choose a more expensive plan with lower fees.|

 |Top-speed unlimited plans start at around $80 each month.||Many unlimited plans are easily $90+ per month.|